MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-first-computer.md

 # Install Dynamics GP on the first computer

-Use the information in this chapter to install Dynamics GP 2018 R2.
+Use the information in this chapter to install Dynamics GP.

 ## Installation overview

 In a multiuser local area network environment, Dynamics GP applications are typically installed on a server, and then on each client.
 However, Dynamics GP is not required to be installed on the server.
 You must install the Dynamics GP databases on one computer first.
 After the Dynamics GP databases are installed on that computer, you’ll be using the Dynamics GP installation media or using an installation package to install on all remaining clients.
 For more about creating an installation package for your clients, see [Installation package](installation-package.md).

-The program files of the previous release aren’t removed by the Dynamics GP 2018 upgrade process.
+The program files of the previous release aren’t removed by the Dynamics GP upgrade process.

 ## Installing Dynamics GP (first computer)